gabriel/YOCView/README.md

 # Usage

-Instead of making a view controller with a content view, just create your content view by subclassing YOCView.
+Instead of making a UIViewController with a UIView, you can create a view and subclass YOCView (skipping the UIViewController step).

 ```objc
 #import <YOCView/YOCView.h>